 Quick review for teachers: 3.5/5

-3D Brain is a fantastic anatomy tool that can be used as a visual aid for the whole human brain, with 29 structures and areas depicted in 3D and an interactive display.
+Pros: 3D Brain is a fantastic anatomy tool that can be used as a visual aid for the whole human brain, with 29 structures and areas depicted in 3D and an interactive display.
 The platform offers optional labels for each structure, and an easy to understand textual overview that includes; an example case study, various associated cognitive functions and disorders, symptoms of damage, a list of substructures, and a list of references with links to websites with additional explanations.
 A free version is available for iPhone/Pad/Pod, and Android phone devices.
+Cons: The textual summaries are brief and a few of the reference links are no longer active.
+The producers, Cold Spring Harbor Laboratory DNA Learning Center, offer a paid version (3D Brain HQ – $1.39 CAD) which includes an improved platform, higher resolution images, and updated content.
+Finally, the app has only limited practical application in the classroom as a visual aid when discussing the structure and function of the nervous system, i.e. Grade 12 Anatomy and Physiology.

+What is 3D Brain?
 3D Brain is a mobile app designed for iPhone/pad/pod, Android, and Windows phone devices.
 It combines an interactive visual display of the human brain with a description of each area and the constituent structures.
 The graphic of the brain is fit to scale and the app consists of 29 interactive areas, including the whole organ, which can be rotated horizontally and vertically, or magnified in 3D space (see Figure 1).

 Figure 1.
-The 3D Brain’s touch screen interface (left).
+The 3D Brainâs touch screen interface (left).
 The brain rotated horizontally and vertically (middle).
 Magnification of a selected area – the pons (right).

-Each structure can be selected from an alphabetized list or looked up in a search bar, and labels can be toggled on or off by tapping the “labels” tab.
+Each structure can be selected from an alphabetized list or looked up in a search bar, and labels can be toggled on or off by tapping the âlabelsâ tab.
 In addition, each brain region is accompanied by a summary overview of how it functions, a brief explanation of associated damage, related disorders, case studies, and links to research and additional informative websites are provided (see Figure 2).

 Figure 2.
-Labels for the brain toggled ‘on’ by tapping the “labels” tab (left).
-An example of a summary overview of a selected structure by tapping the “Info” tab (right).
+Labels for the brain toggled âonâ by tapping the âlabelsâ tab (left).
+An example of a summary overview of a selected structure by tapping the âInfoâ tab (right).

 Who is 3D Brain?